LOGSAFE: Logic-Guided Verification for Trustworthy Federated Time-Series Learning: Approach

-Here, $\{C_i\}_{i=1}^{K}$ is a set of clusters and $\mathbf{r}$ is the cluster assignment metric, where $r_{i, k} \in \mathbb{R}^{m * K}$ and $r_{i, k}=1$ if $i \in k$ else $r_{i, k}=0$.
-This technique implicitly clusters clients with similar logical properties, as properties from different domains are less likely to be adjacent.
-A key advantage of the \thename{} framework is its dynamic assignment of client models to clusters, allowing the aggregation process to adapt to changes in logic properties over time.
-Clients with similar temporal reasoning properties are grouped, while those with differing properties are not combined.
-Next, we will discuss how to extract cluster property for each cluster $C_i$.
+To categorize samples based on their properties, we use FINCH~\cite{sarfraz2019efficient}, a hierarchical clustering method that identifies groupings in the data based on neighborhood relationships, without requiring hyperparameters or predefined thresholds.
+FINCH is an unsupervised clustering algorithm particularly suitable for scenarios with an uncertain number of clusters, making it ideal for clustering client properties.
+Using FINCH, we group clients based on their local properties \(\{P_i\}\) as follows: \( \mathcal{P} \xrightarrow{\text{FINCH}} \Gamma_{L_k} = \{\xi_i\}_{i=1}^{K} \wedge r_{i, k} \in \mathbb{R}^{m * K}. \) Here, $\{\xi_i\}_{i=1}^{K}$ is a set of clusters, and $\mathbf{r}$ is the cluster assignment metric, where $r_{i, k} \in \mathbb{R}^{m * K}$ and $r_{i, k}=1$ if $i \in k$ else $r_{i, k}=0$.
+This technique implicitly clusters clients with similar logical properties, as clients with similar temporal reasoning properties are grouped, while those with differing properties are not combined.
+A key advantage of the \thename{} framework is its dynamic assignment of client properties to clusters, allowing the aggregation process to adapt to changes in logic properties over time.
+Next, we discuss how to extract cluster property for each cluster $\xi_i$.

-\textit{Cluster Property Inference.} For a given cluster $C_i = \{\varphi(p^j) |\ \forall j \in [1, m] \wedge r^{j,i} = 1\}$, where local property \(\varphi(p^j)\) is from client $j^{th}$ in cluster $C_i$, the corresponding cluster property $P_{L_i}$ is computed as:
+\textbf{Cluster Property Inference.} For a given cluster $\xi_i = \{\varphi(p^j) |\ \forall j \in [1, m] \wedge r^{j,i} = 1\}$, where local property \(\varphi(p^j)\) is from client $j^{th}$ in cluster $\xi_i$, the corresponding cluster property $P_{L_i}$ is computed as:

 In Equation~\ref{eqn:cluster-stl}, \(\bar{p}\) represents the average of the properties inferred by the local clients within the cluster, and \(P_{L_i}\) denotes the cluster property expressed in the same STL (Signal Temporal Logic) syntax as the local models.
 The rationale behind this approach is to derive a representative property for the cluster by aggregating the individual properties of the clients.
 By averaging the properties, we create a cluster property that captures the commonalities among clients in the cluster, thus providing a robust and collective representation of their logic properties.